no1xsyzy/fyp/final.md

                     self.sensitives[net].append(port)
 ```

-Method `m_setsensitives` sets sensitive tables as a reverse map of ports
+Method "`m_setsensitives`" sets sensitive tables as a reverse map of ports
   where the port is method.
 Sensitive table is a multi-map from net to ports.